tonai/Lightning-talks/JavaScript/03_jQuery/04_jQuery-Deferred-and-promise.md

 # jQuery Deferred and promise

-## Foreword

-This presentation is not a complete explanation of all the jQuery API as some usages are intentionally not explaned.
-This presentation make an easier comparison of the different available jQuery methods.

-Presentation time needed : 15min

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->